text.skipToContent text.skipToNavigation

 Cell Type Source Recommended Media Additional Information

-Bronchial Epithelial Cell (NHBE) Epithelial lining of airways above bifurcation of lungs BEGM® BulletKit® or B-ALI Medium BulletKit® Certain batches are screened for suitability in air-liquid interface (ALI) studies and are guaranteed for differentiation marked by cilia formation, mucin production, and TEER levels
+Bronchial Epithelial Cell (NHBE) Epithelial lining of airways above bifurcation of lungs.
+BEGM® BulletKit® or B-ALI Medium BulletKit® Certain batches are screened for suitability in air-liquid interface (ALI) studies and are guaranteed for differentiation marked by cilia formation, mucin production, and TEER levels

 Bronchial Smooth Muscle Cells (BSMC) Major bronchia SmGM®-2 BulletKit®